sdarlington/sdarlington.github.io/content/posts/2012-05-05-blocks-both-technical-and-mental.md

 Instead, if you’re a publisher you need to make your content legally available and easier to access than the alternative. iTunes has showed that people are willing to pay.
 So far, you’ve mostly shown that you’d rather treat paying customers as criminals.
 That’s not helping.

 As for protecting children, it all comes back to being a responsible parent.
 Put the computer in the living room.
 Talk to them.
 Sure, use white or black lists or filtering, just be aware that it can never be 100% effective and that not everyone has children that need protecting.
 Whatever the Daily Mail and your technically unaware MP says, you can’t say the connection is being checked, problem solved.
+[^1]: I’m basically anti-censorship and in favour of personal responsibility.
+There are already laws covering the distribution obscene materials, why should there be restrictions on legal materials?